tudor-malene/Easygrid/README.md

 The format to apply to a value is chosen  this way:

-1. _formatClosure_ - provided at the column level
+1. _formatter_ - provided at the column level
 2. _formatName_    - a format defined in the _formats_ section of the Config file
 3. the type is matched to one of the types from the _formats_ section of each datasource
 4. the value as it is